- ✓ BY SEEDS AND SPRINGS

 The varieties of eggplant varieties are simply impressive!
 Do you know what to eat A sort of pink eggplant called Pink Flamingo and Joker?

 But most of all, yellow and red eggplants will certainly surprise you!
 They differ from the others in that they have a high content of carotene - vitamin A. Their flesh is beautiful yellow or orange.
-But when growing such eggplant, you need to remember: the fruit is more bitter, the more saturated its color (red and yellow).
+But when growing such eggplant, you need to remember: the fruit is the more bitter it is, the more saturated its color (red and yellow).
 Therefore, you need to remove them without bringing to this state.
 The most popular varieties are Japanese Red, Brazilian Oval Orange and Rotunda Red Eggplant.

 What our manufacturers offer: